 The acting is universally impressive; even our leading lady Kristen Stewart puts a lot of effort into her performance as the titular heroine, though unfortunately she's still pretty bland and at times slips back into her Twilight faults (always the same face) and this isn't assisted when she's given some atrocious lines.
 Chris Hemsworth portrays the Huntsman fantastically; the character is easily one of the best in the film with an interesting, funny yet badass persona.
 Charlize Theron perfectly captures the deranged mind of Queen Ravenna with her highly expressive performance, despite the underused nature of her character.
 What makes her so impressive above all is how she creates the villain as desperate, insecure and very emotional; she's definitely sadistic and far from good, but she's not a mindless tyrannical killing machine either.
 The dwarves in the film, portrayed by *insert loads of famous actors here* are funny and charming, but their late entry into the film makes them a bit less interesting.

 The one major fault I'd love to point out is the ending, which features a completely rushed, generic and anti climactic final battle and a more than rushed return to the new equilibrium at the end of the story.
 I won't spoil, but I could not finish this review without expressing my disappointment with how the film concluded.
-Aside from this and it's other few flaws, Snow White and the Huntsman is an enjoyable fantasy flick; don't be put off by the title if you're not into fairy tales, because this is much more of an action packed fantasy blockbuster.
+Aside from this and its other flaws, Snow White and the Huntsman is an enjoyable fantasy flick; don't be put off by the title if you're not into fairy tales, because this is much more of an action packed fantasy blockbuster.
 If you're a fan of such films, it's worth a watch, but just don't try and compare it to the genre's greater entries.